Managing Our Environmental Footprint

 Priority 3: Responsible Purchase of Carbon Credits to Offset Residual and Unavoidable Emissions

-In line with our Priority 1, we are committed to reducing the environmental footprint of our physical operations by reducing our energy demand as well as our consumption of water, paper and other resources.
+In line with our Priority 1, we are committed to reducing the environmental footprint of our physical operations by reducing our energy demand and our consumption of water, paper and other resources.
 We adopted three key approaches to mitigate our environmental impact:

 - Improving building energy efficiency with technology and management practices;